 I’d like to run my own business, but in the absence of the idea that will spur me on to do this, I need my roadmap to provide me with the skills to have the best chance of success when I finally land on the idea.
 The outcomes I’ve looked for on my roadmap are about commerciality, building teams, and the underlying technology.
 Without knowing your end goal, your five-year ambition, it’s very difficult to assess if new opportunities are moving you in the right direction.

 Once your roadmap is in place, you can think about measurement.
-Julia Nechaieva, a product manager at Google, has a great framework for measuring your development across 10 facets of product; I’d recommend checking out her article on this, as it’s the best description I’ve come across.
+Julia Nechaieva, a product manager at Google, has a great framework (the PM Daisy Framework) for measuring your development across 10 facets of product.
+I’d highly recommend checking out her article, Are you the product manager you really want to be? as it provides the best description I’ve come across.

 Once you’ve got these factors in place, arguably you’re starting to treat your career like you would your product.
 A clear vision, a strategy that helps achieve that vision, a roadmap that gets us closer to the vision in the short/medium term, and a way of measuring progress.
 These checks and balances should help you assess and understand which opportunities are right for you, and move you in the right direction.